-For inspecting the insert itself or the fireplace, your insert may need to be removed.
+For the purpose of inspecting the insert itself or the fireplace, your insert may need to be removed.
 To remove your insert follow these instructions:

-- Remove the faceplate retainer springs (B) holding the faceplate (C) to the Insert. - Remove the faceplate by pulling it towards you. - Remove the blower assembly (D). - Remove the three screws securing the pipe connector (A). - Unscrew the leveling bolts (E) located on each side of the insert. - Move the insert to perform maintenance.
+- Unscrew the nut fastened to the welded bolt (B) holding the faceplate to the insert. - Remove faceplate (D) assembled with the faceplate extension (C) by pulling them towards you. - Remove the blower assembly (E). - Remove the three screws securing the pipe connector (A). - Unscrew the levelling bolts (F) located on each side of the insert. - Move the insert to perform maintenance.